Yuriysteam/yuriysteam.github.io/_projects/VCRPTR9K.md

 ## Park

-The project has been created in Park with the help of amazing Intuition team members.
-Please [read more](https://intuition.team/park) about Park and check other projects.
+<span class="p-text">The project has been created in Park with the help of amazing Intuition team members.
+Please [read more](https://intuition.team/park) about Park and check other projects.</span>